 In fact, overtrained athletes have lower levels of antioxidants in their blood compared to healthy athletes.

-Overtraining can lead to excessive muscle damage that explains not only a decrease in performance capacity, but also the increase risk of injuries.
+Overtraining can lead to excessive muscle damage that explains not only a decrease in performance capacity but also the increased risk of injuries.
 Lower levels of antioxidants will also lead to a much slower recovery from injury.